mosip/documentation/docs/integration-guides/authentication-system-integration.md

 ## Overview

 This system is an identity repository that stores the individual's demographic and biometric information to perform authentication and provide user information.
-As part of this integration with e-Signet, the authentication system should implement below interfaces,
+As part of this integration with e-Signet, the authentication system should implement the below interfaces.

 ## Authenticator